containerd/containerd/docs/hosts.md

 # Registry Configuration - Introduction

+New and additional registry hosts config support has been implemented in containerd v1.5 for the `ctr` client (the containerd tool for admins/developers), containerd image service clients, and CRI clients such as `kubectl` and `crictl`.

-Configuring registries will be done by specifying (optionally) a `hosts.toml` file for each desired registry host in a configuration directory. **Note**: Updates under this directory do not require restarting the containerd daemon.
+Configuring registries, for these clients, will be done by specifying (optionally) a `hosts.toml` file for each desired registry host in a configuration directory. **Note**: Updates under this directory do not require restarting the containerd daemon.

 ## Registry API Support